hardikp/hardikp.github.io/_posts/2018-07-14-software-development-1.md

 (Note: This is the first of potentially many posts where **I ramble on different Software Development topics**.
 Also, I may update these posts over time based on my evolving views.)

 I am obsessed with productivity.
 This naturally leads me to ask what kind of organizations and team structures would produce more productive outcomes.
 Is the flat structure better for productivity or is the hierarchical management style better for focused work?
 What are the patterns and anti-patterns of different teams?
+Is it more productive to closely monitor team members' tasks or is it good to let them fail and learn on their own?

 * TOC
 {:toc}